dosiler/Project-GettingAndCleaningData/CodeBook.md

+# Project-GettingAndCleaningData
 ==================================================================

-Code Book for Course Project
+Code Book for the Course Project for Johns Hopkins U class "Getting and Cleaning Data" on Coursera
-Getting and Cleaning Data
-Johns Hopkins University / Coursera

 ==================================================================

 TABLE OF CONTENTS